 SESA certifies which individuals are eligible for WOTC, and notifies the employer in writing for purposes of filing the tax credit

-At ECVC, there are no shortage of qualified employees who are eager and willing to work for you.
-But just who is an ECVC Employee?
+At ECVC, there is no shortage of qualified candidates who are eager and willing to work for you.
+But just who is an ECVC Candidate?

 Self-Motivated | Dependable | Dedicated | Hardworking | Productive

 Additionally, all ECVC employees are screened, matched, and trained by our knowledgeable employment specialists at no cost to you.
 Our job is to find the employment candidate that will enhance your company's growth, success and culture.
 It isn't about what you can do for them, it's about what they can do for you!

 Note: ECVC's placement & training services are FREE; however, once our candidate is placed with/hired by an employer, the employer is responsible for the employee's wages.

 Since 1965, we've successfully placed countless individuals into meaningful employment.
 Take a look at some of the organizations who have hired from ECVC.